Writing your own Scene file

 You start your Scene file by writing two instructions that indicate (respectively) the format of the output audio and the layout of the different channels to use.

-instruction, specifying (in this order) the number of channels, the bit depth and the sample rate.
+For the audio format, you use the instruction, specifying (in this order) the number of channels, the bit depth and the sample rate.
 In our example, you would do something like this:

 Here is how you would configure a 16 channel audio encoded at 24 bit 192 kHz: